jazracherif/cd13678-intro-to-rust-starter/README.md

 ### Rust Projects

 There are two rust project in this repo.
-One is the `my_game_engine` library, and provide FFI bindings to OpenCL, GLFW, and GLUT libraries written in C as well as basic game macros and several tests for the library.
+One is the `my_game_engine` library, and provide FFI bindings to OpenGL, GLFW, and GLUT libraries written in C as well as basic game macros and several tests for the library.

 Use the `starter/MakeFile` to run the basic C test code in `c_test_game/test_game.c` and verify your installation: